-In all experiments, 5-min-interval level-II volume scans of WSR-88D radial velocity and reflectivity from five WSR-88D radars are assimilated: they include radars at Oklahoma City (KTLX); Vance Air Force Base, Oklahoma (KVNX); Amarillo, Texas (KAMA); Dyess Air Force Base, Texas (KDYX); and Lubbock, Texas (KLBB).
-In experiments using CASA data, aggregate volumes of radial velocity and reflectivity data are assimilated, also at 5-min intervals, from each of the four CASA IP-1 radars: Cyril, Oklahoma (KCYR); Lawton, Oklahoma (KLWE); Rush Springs, Oklahoma (KRSP); and Chickasha, Oklahoma (KSAO).
-Aggregate CASA radar volumes are created by first interpolating raw CASA sector scan data on observed elevations to a uniform radial grid with azimuthal spacing of 1°, and then interpolating in time to the center of a 5-min window valid at the assimilation time.
-For each radial, the
+In all experiments, 5-minute interval level-II volume scans of WSR-88D radial velocity and reflectivity from five WSR-88D radars are assimilated: they include radars at Oklahoma City, OK (KTLX), Vance Air Force Base, OK (KVNX), Amarillo, TX (KAMA), Dyess Air Force Base, TX (KDYX), and Lubbock, TX (KLBB).
+In experiments using CASA data, aggregate volumes of radial velocity and reflectivity data are assimilated, also at 5 minute intervals, from each of the four CASA IP-1 radars: Cyril, OK (KCYR); Lawton, OK (KLWE); Rush Springs, OK (KRSP); and Chickasha, OK (KSAO).
+Aggregate CASA radar volumes are created by first interpolating raw CASA sector scan data on observed elevations to a uniform radial grid with azimuthal spacing of 1 degree, and then interpolating in time to the center of a five-minute window valid at the assimilation time.
+For each radial, the nearest data before and after the assimilation time within the five-minute window are linearly interpolated in time to obtain the corresponding radial in the aggregate volume scan.
+If only one scan is available for a given radial, that scan is used.
+If no scans are available, that radial is marked as missing.